1. Home

 MCP Servers

-The MCP Servers module turns API revisions published in the Sensedia Platform multigateway catalog into MCP Servers: access points compatible with the Model Context Protocol that AI agents can invoke as tools.
-Each MCP Server combines OAuth credentials, an API revision, and a set of MCP Configs that decide which API endpoints are exposed and how: as a tool, resource, resource template, or excluded.
+• From an API: the gateway generates and hosts an MCP translator from an API revision published in the Sensedia Platform multigateway catalog.
+A set of MCP Configs decides which API endpoints are exposed and how: as a tool, resource, resource template, or excluded.

 NOTE